sinankalkan/CENG501-Spring2021/project_Younes/README.md

 ## 2.2.
 My interpretation

-For my PyTorch implementation, I first implemented a self-supervised contrastive learning model inspired by the [recent frameworks](#2) as a backbone for the implementation.
+For my PyTorch implementation, I first implemented a self-supervised contrastive learning model inspired by the [recent frameworks](#2) (and [their respective implementations](https://github.com/ae-foster/pytorch-simclr)) as a backbone for the implementation .
 After that, I implemented the sggested components (a contrastive prior, and label smoothing) to solve the problems highlighted by the paper.
 These two components were implemented as follows,
 1. ***For the contrastive prior,*** I trained the randomly initialized network for one epoch while fixing all but BN layers.
 After that, I assigned the extracted instance features directly to the classification weights.

 2. ***For label smoothing.*** Once per epoch, the cosine similarity between the instance the classification weight ![inline1](https://latex.codecogs.com/svg.image?w_i) and all other weights ![inline2](https://latex.codecogs.com/svg.image?w_1,&space;...,&space;w_{i-1},&space;w_{i&plus;1},&space;...,&space;w_N) are comuted, and the top-K similarities are computed.
 The label of class $j$ is then defined as follows: